Legal help

 This can be because your issue is:

-- about taking legal action not covered by our Compliance and Enforcement policy
+- about taking legal action that isn’t covered by our Compliance and Enforcement policy

 For information about what we can and can’t help you with, visit our Contact us page.

-There may be costs associated with seeking legal advice or making an application to a court.
-Some organisations provide free or low-cost legal advice.
+There can be costs associated with getting legal advice or making an application to a court.
+However, some organisations provide free or low-cost legal advice.

 Legal aid and community legal centres